piral-samples/sample-piral-ssr/README.md

 The application is essentially split in two parts:

-- A client-side entry point via `src/dynamic.tsx`
+- A client-side entry point via `src/client/index.tsx`
-- A server-side entry point via `src/index.tsx` using `src/static.tsx`
+- A server-side entry point via `src/server/index.tsx` using `src/server/content.tsx`

-Both parts are using `src/app.tsx` for accessing the application.
-The only difference between `dynamic.tsx` and `static.tsx` is that the latter is just taking care about retrieving a `string`, while the former performs an hydration on the DOM.
+Both parts are using `src/common/app.tsx` for accessing the application.
+The only difference between the client and server is that the latter is just taking care about retrieving a `string`, while the former performs an hydration on the DOM.

-The state is already predetermined (see `src/instance.tsx`) and will be evaluated equally on the server and the client.
+The state is already predetermined (see `src/common/instance.tsx`) and will be evaluated equally on the server and the client.
 This results in the right rendering from the server and the client.

 ## How to Embed